theukedge/shortcodes-to-show-or-hide-content/readme.txt

 * Stable public release

 == Upgrade Notice ==

+= 1.0.2 =
+Code revisions for more stability

 = 1.0.1 =
 Made function names more unique to avoid conflicts with other plugins